mekaneeky/Hierarchical-AutoML-Zero/README.md

 Join our community channels for discussions, support, and updates:
 - [Discord](https://discord.com/channels/799672011265015819/1174839377659183174)

-## Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](link-to-contributing.md) for more information.

-## License

-This project is licensed under the [MIT License](link-to-license).

 ---

 We're excited to have you join us on this journey of distributed AutoML.
-Together, we can push the boundaries of AI and machine learning!
+Let's build the hive.